Madeleine McCann case: German police search Hanover garden | DW | 28.07.2020

 He is said to have spent many years in Portugal, including in Praia da Luz where Madeleine McCann's family was holidaying at the time of her disappearance.
 He allegedly made a living doing odd jobs in the Algarve area between 1995 and 2007, and also burgled hotel rooms and flats.

-The suspect's last known address was in the German city of Braunschweig, about 70 kilometers (40 miles) from Hannover.
+The suspect's last known address was in the German city of Braunschweig, about 70 kilometers (40 miles) from Hanover.

 nm/rc (AP, AFP, dpa)